A reasonable notion of dimension for singular intersection homology: Pseudo-barycentric subdivisions

-where the last equality comes from the induction. \propref{prop:ExisB} implies that $\sd\, \sigma$ is $\ov{p}$-allowable if $\sigma$ is so.
+where the last equality comes from the induction and $u_{\sigma}\ast\sigma_{F_{i}}$ is defined in \eqref{equa:ast}. \propref{prop:ExisB} implies that $\sd\, \sigma$ is $\ov{p}$-allowable if $\sigma$ is so.
 We have established Property (ii).
 Finally, Property (i) comes from the induction and

 Property 2) of the statement comes from (PB4) with a classical Lebesgue number argument. \end{proof}